-The honey has a golden color and a medium-to-strong intensity, with a sweet taste that is followed by a slightly bitter aftertaste.
+The honey has a golden color, a medium-to-strong intensity, and a sweet flavor with a slightly bitter aftertaste.

 Eucalyptus honey has been used as medicine for hundreds of years because it can kill bacteria and viruses and reduce pain and swelling.

 It is also a good source of antioxidants, which can help protect the body against damage from free radicals.

 📝 Here’s a list of the potential health benefits of eucalyptus honey.